Back to Insights

 Why This Matters More in Asia

 The leadership challenge is amplified in Asia-Pacific markets.
-BCG's survey of 4,500+ APAC employees found that 53% of workers fear job loss from AI — significantly above the 36% global average (Pertama Partners, AI Implementation Success Factors for Asian SMBs, 2026).
-In markets like Malaysia and Indonesia, where optimism about AI's potential coexists with the highest job displacement fears in the region, the contradiction is not paradoxical.
+BCG's 2025 survey of more than 4,500 APAC employees found that 53% of APAC workers fear job loss from AI, well above the 36% global average.
+In markets like Malaysia and Indonesia, where optimism about AI's potential coexists with some of the highest job displacement fears in the region, the contradiction is not paradoxical.
 Workers believe AI can improve their work while simultaneously fearing it will eliminate their jobs.

 ManpowerGroup's 2026 Global Talent Barometer found that 56% of the global workforce reported receiving no recent training, and 57% lacked access to mentorship opportunities.
 The organizations failing at AI adoption are not failing at technology procurement.
 They are failing at the basic leadership responsibility of preparing their workforce for change.

-Cross-cultural research on AI adoption has documented a significant finding: in high-power-distance cultures, CEO-endorsed AI projects see 18% higher adoption rates than bottom-up initiatives (Pertama Partners, AI Implementation Success Factors for Asian SMBs, 2026).
+Cross-cultural research on AI adoption has documented a consistent finding: in high-power-distance cultures, people are more likely to trust and adopt AI when it is endorsed by authority figures, rather than through bottom-up initiatives.
 When the managing director of a Hong Kong trading company personally enters client data during an AI system setup, the signal to the organization is qualitatively different from a memo saying "we are adopting AI."
 In hierarchical cultures, what leaders do carries more weight than what they say.

 Forrester's APAC analysis confirms the structural difference: 33% of APAC respondents identify the CEO as the primary owner of AI strategy, compared to 18% in North America and just 8% in Europe.
 This concentration of AI authority in the CEO role is a double-edged sword.
 When the CEO is deeply informed and committed, this concentration accelerates implementation.
 When the CEO is superficially enthusiastic but operationally disengaged, it creates a vacuum where no one else has the authority to make critical decisions.